-For the June 2021 series, you can photocopy your Role Play cards - we understand that you may wish to dispose of the cards after each use.
+For the November 2021 series, you can photocopy your Role Play cards - we understand that you may wish to dispose of the cards after each use.
 If you make copies of your Role Play cards, you must keep a record of how many copies you make, keep them in your secure storage until they need to be used and dispose of them securely after use.

 For speaking tests with confidential materials, the test must be conducted face to face with the examiner and cannot be conducted remotely.
-See our website for which components have confidential material:

-www.cambridgeinternational.org/june-2021-components
+See our website for which components have confidential material: www.cambridgeinternational.org/november-2021-components

 This is because of the security of the confidential materials, and how they are used during the test.
-If your candidate is not able to complete the test because a face-to-face test is not possible, you should apply for special consideration for 'Candidate absent for an acceptable reason'.